This sweet and sour cocktail packs quite the pineapple punch.

 “…Compounded of the shavings of cherub’s wings, the glory of a tropical dawn, the red clouds of sunset and the fragments of lost epics by dead masters.”

-Originally created in 16th-century Peru by fermenting grapes, but also made in Chile, this sometimes clear or yellow-amber colored spirit is often compared to grappa, but is technically considered a brandy.
+Originally created in 16th-century Peru by fermenting grapes, the spirit is often compared to grappa, but is technically considered a brandy.
 Depending on the grapes used, the flavor will naturally vary and include many floral and herbal infusions.
-Some are considered “puro”, or distilled from a single grape variety, or “acholado”, meaning two or more were used.
-If you’ve never considered pisco before, you’ll have a whole new world of cocktails to enjoy.
+Those distilled from a single grape variety are considered puro, while acholado pisco has been made from two or more varieties.

-If you’re new to pisco, like I am, you can always ask a trusted bartender to recommend something specific.
-Or you can do what I did and have a little fun experimenting.
+If you’re new to pisco, you can always ask a trusted bartender to recommend something specific.
 At my local spirits shop, I found a few decently priced bottles; one a puro and one an acholado.
 Since the puro pisco is only distilled from one variety of grape, I found its smoothness balanced nicely with the tart citrus.
 The acholado, on the other hand, brought a more complex and somewhat different flavor to the party.

 Ingredients